Nuclear weapons delivery: Ballistic

-Cruise missile
+Cruise

 Cruise missiles have a shorter range than ICBMs.
 U/RGM-109E Tomahawk pictured (not nuclear capable anymore).

 A cruise missile is a jet- or rocket-propelled missile that flies aerodynamically at low altitude using an automated guidance system (usually inertial navigation, sometimes supplemented by either GPS or mid-course updates from friendly forces) to make them harder to detect or intercept.
 Cruise missiles can carry a nuclear warhead.
 They have a shorter range and smaller payloads than ballistic missiles, so their warheads are smaller and less powerful.

 The AGM-86 ALCM is the US Air Force's current nuclear-armed air-launched cruise missile.
 The ALCM is only carried on the B-52 Stratofortress which can carry 20 missiles.
 Thus the cruise missiles themselves can be compared with MIRV warheads.
 The BGM/UGM-109 Tomahawk submarine-launched cruise missile is capable of carrying nuclear warheads, but all nuclear warheads were removed following the Intermediate-Range Nuclear Forces Treaty.

 Cruise missiles may also be launched from mobile launchers on the ground, and from naval ships.

 There is no letter change in the US arsenal to distinguish the warheads of cruise missiles from those for ballistic missiles.

 Cruise missiles, even with their lower payload, speed, and thus readiness, have a number of advantages over ballistic missiles for the purposes of delivering nuclear strikes: